 Non-European students need to pass the Preliminary Admission or "Demande d'Admission Préalable - DAP" for applying in French institutions and should also apply online through Campus France.

 Félicitations!
 You are officially a student in France!
 When you receive your letter of acceptance, contact your university in order to pay the first installment of your tuition fees if applicable.
 Next, you need to apply for a French student visa as soon as possible.
 Decide what type of visa you need, short or long term and read carefully the rules that apply depending on your nationality.
 Contact the French embassy in your home country if you need help with the visa process.

 6. Arrive in France

-After you have obtained your French student visa and have prepared all the necessary documents, now it is the time to search for accommodation options.
-Is it a private house or a shared apartment?
-Do research before online as well and apply for accommodation at CROUS fast, since it is the most popular option among students.
-Prepare your luggage and get on the plane for France.
+After you have obtained your French student visa and have prepared all the necessary documents, prepare your luggage and get on the plane for France.
 This is just the beginning.
 You are about to live and study in the most sophisticated, modern and romantic countries in the world!